-Preferred management points enable a client to identify a management point that is associated with its current network location (boundary).
+Preferred management points enable a client to identify a management point that's associated with its current network location (boundary).

-- A client attempts to use a preferred management point from its assigned site before using one not configured as preferred from its assigned site.
+A client tries to use a preferred management point from its assigned site before using one not configured as preferred from its assigned site.

 Client roaming means it changes its network locations.
 For example, when a laptop travels to a remote office location.
-When a client roams, it might use a management point or proxy management point from the local site at its new location before attempting to use a server from its assigned site.
+When a client roams, it might use a management point from the local site before attempting to use a server from its assigned site.
 This list of servers from its assigned site includes the preferred management points.
 For more information, see Understand how clients find site resources and services.

 Configuration Manager supports overlapping boundary configurations for content location.
-When the client network location belongs to multiple boundary groups:
+When the client's network location belongs to more than one boundary group:

 This behavior enables the client to select the nearest server from which to transfer the content or state migration information.